 By using the latest modern anaesthetics we are also able to minimise discomfort during treatment and after.
 It is easier to anaesthetise for implants as bone tissue has a limited nerve supply compared to teeth.
 Many patients are amazed at how comfortable the how treatment process is.

 I am interested in a dental implant – what do I do next?

-We advise patients to come in for a consultation with Dr Belinda Vohra to assess if you are suitable for dental implants.
+We advise patients to come in for a consultation with Dr Viral Chauhan to assess if you are suitable for dental implants.
 There are situations when dental implants are not suitable, and alternative treatments such as dentures or bridges are better options.
 A written quotation on approximate treatment costs and treatment time will be given, as well as payment options including interest free finance.
-The initial consultation fee is £97* including x-rays.
+The initial consultation fee is £97 including x-rays.